 Yummy brinjal fritters or gulla phodi are a favourite among konkanis.
 They are served as a side dish/starter or as a tea time snack.

 Biscuit ambado are fritters with a crispy crust and a soft inside.
-A perfect snack thats very versatile.
-Can be served in various ways.
-Read on!
+Perfect snack that's very versatile, can be served in various ways.
+Read on to find out more.

 Split chick pea fritters called as chattambade are spicy, crispy, crunchy, yummy and make a perfect tea time snack.

 Pachadi is a very popular summer salad from costal belt.
 The tanginess from mangoes with the taste of asafoetida and coconut oil makes a yummy pachudi.

 Having leftover bread at home?
 Here's a quick and easy recipe to empty any leftover, stale bread.
 A nice breakfast, tea time snack.

 Kesaribath or sheera is saffron infused rice, sweetened with sugar and enriched with loads of ghee.
 Its is a very popular south Indian dessert, breakfast.